Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 Tickets are budget-friendly, and family members will find souvenirs, craft beer, and all of that deliciously bad-for-you baseball food.

-Beaver Lake in North Asheville is home to a 2.1-mile perimeter trail and bird sanctuary – although there are no restrooms for the littles.
+Beaver Lake in North Asheville is home to a 2.1-mile perimeter trail and bird sanctuary – although there are no restrooms for littles.
+We love Beaver Lake for its up-close bird encounters and will pack a book to hang out under the trees.

 Or, head to Lake Lure near Chimney Rock or Lake Junaluska for boating, fishing, and more.
-Plus, closer to the summer, a few of these lakes boast of mountain beaches.
+Plus, closer to the summer, a few of these lakes boast mountain beaches, including Lake James State Park.

 Of course, please follow all posted rules and keep a vigilant eye on family members around the water.
 Many of the lakes do not have lifeguards.
 Some have facilities.